Contribution profit-based pricing

-Contribution margin-based pricing is a pricing strategy which works without any mention of gross margin percentages.
+Contribution profit-based pricing is a pricing strategy which works without any mention of gross margin percentages or sales (Gross Merchandise Volume).
 (German:Deckungsbeitrag) It maximizes the profit derived from a company's assortment, based on the difference between a product's price and variable costs (the product's contribution margin per unit), and on one's assumptions regarding the relationship between the product's price and the number of units that can be sold at that price.
 The product's contribution to total operating income is maximized when a price is chosen that maximizes the 'contribution margin per unit X number of units sold'.

 Theoretical basis

 Contribution margin per unit is the difference between the price of a product and the sum of the variable costs of one unit of that product.
 Variable costs are all costs that will increase with greater unit sales of a product or decrease with fewer unit sales (as opposed to fixed costs, which are costs that will not change with sales level over an assumed possible range of sales levels).
 Examples of variable costs are raw materials, direct labor (if such costs vary with sales levels), and sales commissions.
 The contribution margin per unit of each product multiplied by units sold equals the contribution to profit from sales of that product, and the total of Contributions to Profit from all a firm's products minus the firm's fixed costs equals the firm's operating income.

 Therefore, using the simplified example of a single-product firm, a firm would maximize profit by determining the price that maximizes contribution to profit (i.e., contribution margin per unit multiplied by the number of units sold), since the fixed costs that will next be subtracted will, by definition, be a constant regardless of the number of units sold.
 Due to the relative differences in order size and the efforts that a retailer or distributor have to make, different industries have different typical distribution margins.

 Assuming an inverse relationship between price and sales volume, as is the case for most products since a lower price will generally induce higher unit sales, the firm would assume likely unit sales levels at various price levels, calculate the contribution margin per unit for the product at each of those price levels, multiply the number of units by the corresponding Contribution Margin Per Unit at that price level and choose the highest Contribution to Profit to maximize profit.